2022-23 Academic Year

 Canada Student Financial Assistance Program Changes

-There are a number of program changes that will increase eligibility for funding in recognition that many students and families will struggle to save for this school year, and may have reduced part-time or summer employment opportunities.
+There are a number of program changes to increase eligibility for funding for students and families will continue during the upcoming academic year.

 • Canada Student Grant for Full-Time Students